 For an up-to-date look at my peer-reviewed research output please refer to GoogleScholar or ResearchGate.
 You can also check out my profile on the Sector Plan homepage of the Societal Transition and Behaviour Change group.

-You can also find some research projects linked here on Avatar Perception & Interaction, Emergency Escape, Video Game Performance & Experience, as well as Safe & Pleasant Parks.
+You can also find some research projects linked here on Avatar Perception & Interaction, Emergency Escape, Video Game Performance & Experience, Safe & Pleasant Parks as well as Cognitive Warfare.
 Please note that these websites are updated semi-regularly and depending on when you check may be outdated.
 I'm always open to other work as well so just take a look at my previous work and reach out :)

 Publications